103 Energy Management with IoT

 • A systematic approach to continuous improvement in energy performance.

-• Applicable to all types of organizations, regardless of size or sector.
+• They are Applicable to all types of organizations, regardless of size or sector.

 ISO 14001:2015 – Environmental Management Systems